Metaphor's Algebra

 "

-A metaphor is a bridge from the known to the unknown. (following Ariston 7-March -2009)
+MF8: A metaphor is a bridge from the known to the unknown.
+In the spirit of Ariston.
+Added 7 March 2009.

-or more exactly: A metaphor is a harpoon thrown from the known into the unknown.
-(7-August -2010)
+MF12: A metaphor is a harpoon thrown from the known into the unknown.
+Added 7 August 2010.

 stoper

-2. Each metaphor must come from a different discipline or technology (e.g., Kepler).
+MAR-2.
+Each metaphor must come from a different discipline or technology (e.g., Kepler, Picasso).

-4. It is not mandatory to be the first originator, but must be the first to analyses (e.g., Marshall).
+MAR-4.
+It is not mandatory to be the originator, but one must be the first to analyze (e.g., Marshall).

 stoper

-Christopher Columbus (1451 - 1506) In order to achieve his goal, Columbus; made several assumptions: The world is round (a theory that was already well known before Columbus’s time); it is only 2,300 miles in circumference; and therefore, to reach Cathay, he needed no more than two months, in those days the maximum time a ship could be at sea without putting into port.
+Christopher Columbus (1451-1506) In order to achieve his goal, Columbus made several assumptions: The world is round (a theory that was already well known before Columbus’ time); it is only 2,300 miles in circumference; and therefore, to reach Cathay, he needed no more than two months, which in those days was the maximum time a ship could be at sea without putting into port.
 The question was how to get the wind at his back.
 As a sailor who traveled between Spain and Africa, he noticed that the wind in Spain comes from the west (blows eastward from the sea), and the wind on the coast of Africa blows to the sea (westward).

 To persuade the committee to allow him to make his voyage, he depicted the earth as pear-shaped.
-The Direction of the Wind - That was Columbus’s great secret: From the African coast to the coast of India (which turned out to be America), the wind blows westward.
+The direction of the wind was Columbus’s great secret: From the African coast to the coast of India (which turned out to be America), the wind blows westward.
 From the Indian (American) coast to the European coast, the wind blows eastward.
 Columbus began his first voyage in the Canary Islands and returned via the Azores.

 stoper

-Nicolaus Copernicus (1473 - 1543).
-Aristotle supposed that the Earth was motionless in the center of the universe.
-Aristotle's cosmology and Christian theology together were accepted as the correct picture of the Universe.
-Observations since Aristotle's times were not compatible with this cosmology, in which the Planets, the Sun and the Moon move in perfect circles around the Earth at constant speed.
-The difficulties were that sometimes the Planets moved too fast or too slow, and sometimes they stopped or moved backward.
-After a long process of corrections Aristotle's cosmology became Ptolemy's cosmology, which included different centers for the movement of the Planets.
-The planets moved in an epicycle around the point on the circle of the planets and the Sun's orbit was in an angel with the orbits of the other planets.
-Copernicus changed Ptolemy's cosmology to fit observations with geometric considerations.
-Mainly by changing the position of the Earth with the position of the Sun.
-Now the Sun was in the center and standing, and the Earth was in an orbit and moved as the other planets.
+Nicolaus Copernicus (1473-1543).
+Aristotle supposed that the earth stood motionless at the center of the universe.
+Aristotle's cosmology and Christian theology together were accepted as the correct picture of the universe.
+Observations made after Aristotle's time were not compatible with this cosmology, in which the planets, the sun and the moon were thought to move in perfect circles around the earth at a constant speed.
+Sometimes the planets moved too fast or too slow, and sometimes they stopped or moved backward.
+After a long process of corrections, Aristotle's cosmology gave way to Ptolemy's cosmology, which included different centers for the movement of the planets.
+Each planet moved in an epicycle around a point on its own sphere, and the sun's orbit was at an angle to the orbits of the other planets.
+Copernicus changed Ptolemy's cosmology to fit observations with geometric considerations, mainly by reversing the perceptions of the earth's and the sun's positions.
+Now the sun was in the center and fixed, and the earth was in orbit, moving like the other planets.

 "We find, then, in this arrangement the marvelous symmetry of the universe, and a sure linking together in harmony of the motion and size of the spheres, such as could be perceived in no other way.Copernicus, p.
 50.

-Copernicus (1976) Trans.
-A.M.
-Duncan "Copernicus: On the Revolutions of the Heavenly Spheres", David Charles.
+Copernicus (1976).
+"Copernicus: On the Revolutions of the Heavenly Spheres."
+Trans. by A.M.
+Duncan.
+David Charles.

 http://www.webexhibits.org/calendars/year-text-Copernicus.html